Zakey-Pilot/workflows/0-local-development-without-git/file-extensions/README.md

 text in each file and
 [rename them](https://vscode-docs.readthedocs.io/en/stable/editor/codebasics/#explorer)
 with the correct file extension.
 All of the files will use one of these extensions.
-(All of these languages are covered in the HYF curriculum):
+(All of these languages are covered in this curriculum):

 - `.css` -
   [Cascading Style Sheet](https://developer.mozilla.org/en-US/docs/Web/CSS):